The state flower of Montana

 The Bitterroot Valley, the Bitterroot River and the Bitterroot Mountains were all named after the beautiful Bitterroot Flower.

-This delicate but hardy perennial herb grows in the Bitterroot Valley and throughout western Montana, as well as locations in Arizona, Colorado, Oregon, Washington, Wyoming and British Columbia.
+This delicate but hardy perennial herb grows in the Bitterroot Valley and throughout western Montana, as well as locations in Arizona, California, Colorado, Idaho, Nevada, Oregon, Utah, Washington, Wyoming and British Columbia.

 The Bitterroot Flower grows in dry, gravely, and sandy soils at low and moderate elevations.